erdenbatuhan/automated-smart-contract-tester/services/README.md

 ### Environment Setup

-Before running the service, make sure that you have created a **.env.development.local** file and set the following environment variables.
+Before running the service, make sure that you have created a `.env.local` file and set the following environment variables.

 ```bash
 ENV=dev # The staging environment (dev, qa, prod, etc.)